-If either of you were once previously married, you will need to bring with you the divorce paper or death certificate.
+If either of you have previously married, you will need to bring with you the divorce paper or death certificate.

-I'm required to introduce myself as the celebrant, using my full name.
-The bride and groom’s full name must be said by either you or myself during the ceremony, before or during your vows.
+INTRODUCTIONS // I’ll introduce myself as the celebrant, using my full name.
+Your full legal names must be said by either you or myself during the ceremony, before or during your vows.

-"I ask everyone here present to witness that I, FULL FIRST NAME, take you, FULL FIRST NAME, to be my wedded wife/ husband."
+"I ask everyone here to witness that I, FULL FIRST NAME, take you, FULL FIRST NAME, to be my wedded wife/ husband/ partner in marriage."

-"I am duly authorised by law to solemnise marriages according to the law.
-Before you are joined in marriage, in my presence and in the presence of everyone here today, I am to remind you of the solemn and binding nature of the relationship into which you are now about to enter.
-Marriage, according to law in Australia, is the union of a man and a woman, to the exclusion of all others, voluntarily entered into for life."
+"I am legally registered to solemnise marriages according to the law.
+Before you are joined in marriage, in my presence and in the presence of everyone here today, I am to remind you of the formal and permanent nature of the relationship into which you are now about to enter.
+Marriage, according to law in Australia, is the union of two people to the exclusion of all others, voluntarily entered into for life."